vives-project-xp/low-voltage-UPS/home-assistant/development.md

 4. Wait for the script to finish.
 (Home Assistant will create all the necessary files for you)
 5. Open the folder `homeassistant/components/lvups` in your favorite editor.
-6. Replace the contents of the folder with the contents of the `component` folder from this repository.
+6. Replace the contents of the folder with the contents of the `component/lvups` folder from this repository.

 That's it, the component is now added to your Home Assistant installation.